technologiestiftung/innovationserhebung/README.md

 ### Use tailwindcss and prettier-plugin-jinja-template

-1. If u want to work on the html templating files as well it would be useful to install tailwind, prettier and use the prettier-plugin-jinja-template as well.
+1. If you want to work on the html templating files as well it would be useful to install tailwind, prettier and use the prettier-plugin-jinja-template as well.

 ```shell
 npm install